awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 **Note**
 A service\-linked role for Systems Manager might already have been created in your account\.
 Currently, the service\-linked role also provides permissions for the Inventory capability\.

-To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](#maintenance-window-tasks-service-role)\.
+To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](#maintenance-window-tasks-service-role)\.

 **Task 2: Configure user permissions**
 Granting `iam:PassRole` permissions to the users in your account who assigns tasks to maintenance windows\.
 This allows them to pass the role to the maintenance window service\.
 Without this explicit permission, a user can't assign tasks to a maintenance window\.

-## Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?<a name="maintenance-window-tasks-service-role"></a>
+## Should I use a service\-linked role or a custom service role to run maintenance window tasks?<a name="maintenance-window-tasks-service-role"></a>

 To run maintenance tasks on your target instances, the Maintenance Windows service must have permission to access and run tasks on your instances\.
 You can provide this permission by specifying either the Systems Manager service\-linked role or a custom service role as part of a task configuration\.